everestmz/llmcat/README.md

 # llmcat

-A command line tool and library for displaying source files and directories in a format that's easy for LLMs to consume.
-Think of it as `cat` but with line numbers, markdown formatting, directory support, and smart filtering built in.
+Generate outlines and partial representations of code repos in a format that's easy for LLMs to consume (and fits inside context windows!).

+The RepoMap feature in tools like [Aider](https://github.com/Aider-AI/aider) and [Codestory's Aide](https://github.com/codestoryai) is _awesome_.
+I wanted a more reusable and portable (think [Unix philosophy](http://www.catb.org/esr/writings/taoup/html/ch01s06.html)) version that I could include in my own agents and projects like [sage](https://github.com/everestmz/sage).

+The result is `llmcat` - a tool useful for agentic workflows where an LLM starts with a high-level view of a repository, and expands specific functions until it comes to a solution.
+It also works great for copying & pasting repos into ChatGPT and Claude.

 ## Features

+- Produce high-level "maps" of repos for LLMs
+- Incrementally specify functions to add to the map
 - Line numbers and markdown formatting by default
-- Optional directory tree visualization
 - Smart pagination for large files
 - Flexible file filtering with glob patterns
 - Built-in ignores for common patterns (like .git directories)